karatekid/karatekid.github.io/_drafts/making-a-digital-oscilloscope-ui.md

 * Single: Single buffer acquistion, can use trigger(default)
 * Record: Records for certain time
 * <div id="scan-shift">ScanShift:</div>
- * Ignores trigger
- * Acquires in FIFO style
- * Use FDwfAnalogInStatusSamplesValid to get number of acquired samples
- * When reaching bufferSize, waveform 'picture' is shifted for every new sample
+ * Use FDwfAnalogInStatusSamplesValid to get number of acquired samples, When reaching bufferSize, waveform 'picture' is shifted for every new sample
+ * This means that the oldest value is always at the front of the buffer.
+This is probably more applicable than scan screen for our applications.
+Every time that the JS queries for samples we'll just send the most recently updated ScanShift buffer.
 * <div id="scan-screen">ScanScreen:</div>
- * Ignores the trigger
- * IndexWrite shows buffer write position
- * Think heart monitor display
+ * Both ScanScreen and ScanShift retreive data as a buffer of data entries, but within ScanScreen, those values aren't sorted by recency.
+In ScanScreen the most recently updated value is located at the IndexWrite location.

 Main Difference between ScanScreen and ScanShift is that one writes a circular buffer, while the other looks like a shifting FIFO queue